 During 2007, the Company was successful in a bid for the government owned Matehuapil mineral concession that adjoins the Santa Isabela property.
 In December 2007, the Company entered into an option agreement with Apex Silver Mines Limited ("Apex") whereby Apex can acquire a 60% interest in the Matehuapil mineral concession by making payments of Mexican peso \$3,312,000 by July 10, 2009, being 60% of the purchase payments (received), and spending US\$2.6 million on exploration by December 1, 2013.
 Apex emerged from Chapter 11 of the Bankruptcy Code as Golden Minerals Company ("Golden Minerals").
-The Company has no planned 2010 exploration program with all work being conducted by Golden Minerals.
 In 2010 Golden Minerals completed a preliminary diamond drilling program on the project.
 No significant assays were intersected.
 However the results are currently under review.